8 Incredible Examples of Interactive Data Visualization

-A Curated List of Data Visualisation Ideas That Inspire Us
+A Curated List of Data Visualization Ideas That Inspire

-An interactive experience blows away legacy methods like Excel and Powerpoint, software which companies, non-profits, and governments have relied on too long to communicate their data.
+An interactive experience blows away legacy methods like Excel and Powerpoint, software that companies, non-profits, and governments have relied on for too long to communicate their data.

 Interactive data visualization is not just beautiful, it’s often the most engaging, memorable, and effective communication tool you can choose.
 Why?
 Because allowing your audience to take their own journey through the data empowers them to educate themselves.
 They’re more likely to stay engaged and more likely to remember what they’ve learned.

 As leaps and bounds are made in software and web technologies, there is an ever-increasing number of applications for interactive data visualization — from presenting research results to crafting executive presentations.